 Please remember, that plants need light.
 If you add plants to your tank, make sure that the lights are on at least 6-8 hours a day.
-In absent of light your plants will slowly die off and will pollute the water.
+In absence of light, your plants will slowly die off and will pollute the water.

 Time-to-time you might also want to help your plants with some nutrients.
 So you can add aquarium plant fertilizer to your tank.
 This is not a must, but it helps to keep your plants healthy.

 Gravel is the most commonly used substrate in aquariums.
 It is cheap, looks good and it is easy to clean.
 However, it only takes up space and do not help your aquarium in the process of self-cleaning.